j053ph6/A3-yma77/README.md

 - **Visualization 4**: **Tell Us a Visual Story**
   - Now that you’ve explored the dataset, create a visualization that highlights a pattern or story you find interesting.
   - **Reflection**: This is intentionally open-ended.
 Focus on a specific area that piques your interest, such as sales trends in Japan, a focus on specific publishers, or how certain genres perform across regions.
 Feel free to get creative!

+- **Note:** For each visualization, work on at least two prompts.

  ### 3. Describe Your Design Choices
-For each of your visualizations, briefly describe why you chose the specific visualization type, how it helps convey the data effectively, and any interesting design choices you made.
+For each of your visualizations, briefly describe why you chose the specific visualization type (what made you curious/interested), how it helps convey the data effectively, and any interesting design choices you made.

 ### 4. Submission Instructions

-- **You will make two submissions**:
+- **Your submission should include these**:
   1. **Website Link**:
      - You will create and deliver your visualizations on your website using **HTML, CSS, and JavaScript**.
 You can explore and create your visualizations in **Observable**.
+We suggest that you add it to the website you created for your second assignment.
+Simply create a new page in that repository.
-     - Submit the **link** to your website.
+     - Submit the **link** to the webpage you have created on your website (no link to the repository itself).
   2. **PDF Report**:
      - Submit a PDF document that describes your design choices for each visualization.
 Reflect on the decisions you made, based on the lectures and principles covered in class.
+     - Your reflection must include these:
+       - Why did you choose this specific prompt?
+What was interesting?
+       - What do you understand from the visualization?
+Are there any patterns/insights?
+       - Did you face any challenges while creating this visualization?
      - The PDF should include the rationale behind your design choices.
      - **PDF Report:** `IAT355_Assignment3_FirstNameLastName.pdf`
+  3. **Video Report:**
+     - Submit a short video (no longer than 6 minutes) explaining your findings in this project:
+       - Walk through your visualizations to show your final work.
+       - Explain how you created each visualization, including any challenges you encountered.
+       - Describe the key insights you learned about the given dataset from completing this assignment.
+       - This video presentation does not have to be anything fancy. **Make sure you're audible**.
+    - **Note:** This is to ensure you have understood what you have done along the way.
+You might ask AI for help, but we don't want you to just copy-paste everything.

 ### Tips: